Far1kdjan/Multi-Tacotron-Voice-Cloning-Tensorflow-2/README.md

 ## Contribution
 For feedback on the original project: niw9102@gmail.com, for this fork: brasd99@gmail.com

+## Example
+Use this Kaggle notebook to test fork: [link](https://www.kaggle.com/denisbraslavskiy/multi-tacotron-voice-cloning-tensorflow-2)

 ## Additional Information
 For more information, please refer to the original repository [Multi-Tacotron-Voice-Cloning](https://github.com/vlomme/Multi-Tacotron-Voice-Cloning)